SublimeApple/dave.-/content/posts/binary-transformation.md

 While procrastinating on the web - I learnt some cool, yet probably useless, stuff: how to turn any base 10 number into a binary, base2, number.
 It's surprisingly easy.

-Given any number x, we recursively divids x by 2 until we reach 0.
+Given any number x, we recursively divides x by 2 until we reach 0.
 We deal only in integers.
 If division returns an even number the binary value is 0, if division returns an odd number the binary value is 1 (which is equal to the remainder of the division).
 The binary value is given by inverting the order of the results.

 Python code: